This piece is from the Templeton Ideas archives. It was originally published in 2021.

-Learn more on the latest research by reading this white-paper on the philosophy, psychology, theology, and neuroscience of free will.
+Learn more on the research by reading this white-paper on the philosophy, psychology, theology, and neuroscience of free will.

 ABOUT THE PROJECT